bloominstituteoftechnology/DOM-I/README.md

 # DOM I - JavaScript Content Management System

-## Project Description
+## Project Description.
 You are going to be emulating a content managment system by controlling the content in the JavaScript file instead of the HTML file.
 This project is an excercise pointed at selecting elements and then updating them without touching the HTML file using the DOM.

 You have been provided a [JSON object](js/index.js) with all the necessary data to accomplish this task.
 Use dot or bracket notation to traverse the data provided.

 **ONE RULE: You cannot update the HTML or CSS files directly.
 You must use JavaScript and the DOM only for your tasks today.**

-## Task 1: Set Up The Project With Git
+## Task 1: Set Up The Project With Git.

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Task 2: Create selectors to point your data into elements
 * [ ] Create selectors by using any of the DOM element's methods